Stephen Spender

 Sir Stephen Harold Spender CBE (28 February 1909 – 16 July 1995) was an English poet, novelist and essayist whose work concentrated on themes of social injustice and the class struggle.
-He was appointed Poet Laureate Consultant in Poetry by the United States Library of Congress in 1965.
+He was appointed U.S. Poet Laureate Consultant in Poetry to the Library of Congress in 1965.

 Early life

 Spender was born in Kensington, London, to journalist Harold Spender and Violet Hilda Schuster, a painter and poet, of German Jewish heritage.
 He went first to Hall School in Hampstead and then at 13 to Gresham's School, Holt and later Charlecote School in Worthing, but he was unhappy there.
 On the death of his mother, he was transferred to University College School (Hampstead), which he later described as "that gentlest of schools".
 Spender left for Nantes and Lausanne and then went up to University College, Oxford (much later, in 1973, he was made an honorary fellow).
 Spender said at various times throughout his life that he never passed any exam.
 Perhaps his closest friend and the man who had the biggest influence on him was W. H. Auden, who introduced him to Christopher Isherwood.
 Spender handprinted the earliest version of Auden's Poems.
 He left Oxford without taking a degree and in 1929 moved to Hamburg.
 Isherwood invited him to Berlin.
 Every six months, Spender went back to England.

 Spender was acquainted with fellow Auden Group members Louis MacNeice, Edward Upward and Cecil Day-Lewis.
 He was friendly with David Jones and later came to know William Butler Yeats, Allen Ginsberg, Ted Hughes, Joseph Brodsky, Isaiah Berlin, Mary McCarthy, Roy Campbell, Raymond Chandler, Dylan Thomas, Jean-Paul Sartre, Colin Wilson, Aleister Crowley, F. T. Prince and T. S. Eliot, as well as members of the Bloomsbury Group, particularly Virginia Woolf.
+He was involved with American writer William Goyen and later traveled with a group through India with Goyen's former partner, American artist Joseph Glasco.

 Career

 Spender began work on a novel in 1929, which was not published until 1988, under the title The Temple.
-The novel is about a young man who travels to Germany and finds a culture at once more open than England's, particularly about relationships between men, and shows frightening harbingers of Nazism that are confusingly related to the very openness the man admires.
+This partly-autobiographical novel is about a young man who travels to Germany and finds a culture at once more open than England's, particularly about relationships between men, and shows frightening harbingers of Nazism that are confusingly related to the very openness the man admires.
 Spender wrote in his 1988 introduction: